zelbov/stylight/doc/Rendering.md

 This module supports CSS rendering out of the box, without any additional dependencies or plugins required.
 Neither it relies on or can switch to other renderers from other packages.

-A stylesheet output from renderer does not prettify an output, instead it always produces optimized CSS inliner.
+A stylesheet renderer does not prettify an output, instead it always produces optimized CSS inliner.
 To prettify your rendered CSS, you should consider using other external packages like `prettier`

 To render a CSS-in-JS object into CSS stylesheet, we need to define it as one that complies with [`csstype`](https://www.npmjs.com/package/csstype) type definition (similar to what React's `style` property of a component does) and pass it to `renderStyleSheet` function.